What is an undergraduate degree?

-You can find details about all our courses, including a course overview and rules, duration, study options and entry requirements in our Course and Unit Catalogue.
+Search or browse our courses to find details details about all our courses, including a course overview and rules, duration, study options and entry requirements.

 Your course is made up of a series of units.
 In most cases, degrees have compulsory units, referred to as ‘core’ units, as well as a selection from a specified range of units.
 In some degrees, you may also select units from a range of disciplines; these are referred to as ‘elective’ units.

 A unit is generally equal to 6 credit points (you will see this written as 6cp).
 Units that cover two trimesters are generally equal to 12 credit points.

 A number of degrees include majors, which can be considered as in depth study in a specific area or discipline.